 - How I teach the word “thank you” in its appropriate context.

 - Why I don’t use “i’m sorry” after problem behavior

 - A fun way to teach “excuse me”

 - Techniques to teach manners naturally

 There are a lot of ingrained habits that many of us have for teaching children manners.
 When Lucas was little, we taught him to say “God bless you” when someone sneezed.
 Then we taught him to immediately say “Thank you”, followed by “You’re welcome”.
 Inadvertently, we taught all of those phrases together in a single “God-bless-you-thank-you-you’re-welcome” phrase.
 Now let’s talk about how I can help you to prevent making this mistake.

 There are three common mistakes that parents and professionals make when teaching manners, and chaining phrases together, as we did with my “God bless you” example.
 You may be surprised to hear that I don’t recommend teaching a child to say “I’m sorry” after problem behaviors.

-In addition, parents and professionals often teach manners too early, before a child has the language framework in place, and they don’t teach manners systematically.
-But how should you teach a child the phrases “please”, “thank you”, and “excuse me” ??
+In addition, parents and professionals often teach manners too early, before a child has the proper language framework in place, and they also make the mistake of not teaching manners systematically.
+But, then you may ask how you should teach a child manners, such as “please”, “thank you”, and “you’re welcome.”